preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

-Like, share and rate a Knowledge articles
+Like, share and rate Knowledge articles
 ==========================================

 To show you appreciation for a Knowledge article you can like it and you can like comments as well.
 You can also share a Knowledge article with other colleagues.